 The happiness we want in our daily lives is very much dependent on what we intend or set in motion by our action, thought and speech.
 This might sound very Buddhist but it is also very much a Vedanta philosophy.
 At every moment, if we would pause to reflect on how we might act more wisely, from the spiritual heart or ego, then that would be a great beginning to creating the paradise we want here on earth, right here, right now.
 It’s actually that simple so why don’t we do it more often?
 Because of our wilfulness.
 This is the bane of having been granted the power of free will.
 We often don’t choose what’s good for us spiritually but instead choose what the ego wants instead.

-What I have discovered through some very painful lessons is that if we can forgive and bless the other and also ask for forgiveness for our part in the whole rigmarole, then kerching! the karmic register rings in my favour.
+What we will eventually discover through some very painful lessons is that if we can forgive and bless the other and also ask for forgiveness for our part in the whole rigmarole, then kerching! the karmic register rings in my favour.
 No kidding!
-Apparently, if you can also say, “It’s the right thing to do.”
-Everything now is in your favour.
+Apparently, if we can also say, “It’s the right thing to do.”, then everything is now shifted in your favour.
 You have a credit and not a debit.
-Turning the other cheek is indeed the right thing to do, and if Jesus taught that, then you can’t go wrong, can you?
+Turning the other cheek is indeed the right thing to do, and if Jesus taught that, then you can’t go wrong with that, can you?
 That’s easier said than done.
-Which brings me to the whole point of incarnating as a human this lifetime.
+Which brings us to the whole point of incarnating as a human in this lifetime.
+Why?
 So that we work through our lessons through all these cheek-turning moments to grow a wise and compassionate heart that will take us closer to home.

 Karma is energy and it’s sticky

-Karma is an extremely sticky thing because it’s an energetic force that you feed or dissolve depending on what you do, or don’t do.
+Karma is the universal law of nature.
 Karma is created when every deed, intent or thought creates a groove in our mind and psyche that is called a samskara.
 It’s like our brain throwing out a synapse with each thought and it gets stronger as we reinforce that thought.
 Samskaras are the thought patterns that create parabdha karma – outstanding karmic debts that requires a virtuous action to resolve.
+If not this lifetime then some other in the future.

 The good news is the fact that as you create so can you dissolve.
-Now that you know how samskaras are created, it means you can try living with more awareness of the moments when you are setting yourself up.
+Now that we know how samskaras are created, it means we can try living with more awareness of the moments when we are setting ourselves up.
 It requires humility as well as wisdom.
 It always takes two hands to clap so forgive and ask to be forgiven.
-Even if not said aloud to the other person, it still works.
+Even if not said out loud to the other person, it still works.
 It’s the intent that counts.

-There are many other tools one can use to reduce parabdha karma.
-1) consistent yogic practices like pranayama 2) cultivate good virtues with the yamas and niyamas as our yardstick 3) give selflessly through karma yoga without expectations of reward or recognition, very important 4) cultivate mindfulness from henceforth 5) seriously refrain from negative or harmful thought forms from which all action and behaviour flows, super important 6) be kind and gracious, always, in all your encounters.
-By the way, they are all tried and tested by yours truly, learned the hard and painful way.
+There are many other tools we can use to reduce parabdha karma – a) consistent yogic practices like pranayama, b) cultivate good virtues with the yamas and niyamas as our yardsticks, c) give selflessly through karma yoga without expectations of reward or recognition, very important, d) cultivate mindfulness from henceforth, e) seriously refrain from negative or harmful thought forms from which all action and behaviour flows, and f) be kind and gracious always, in all our encounters.

 The Buddha’s take on karma

-I think the Buddha explained it best with his concept of Dependent Origination of Cause and Effect.
+I think the Buddha explained it best with his concept of The Twelve Links of Dependent Origination.
 Karma IS the cause and effect that arise from our moment-to-moment experience of either pain or pleasure.
 Pain causes us to be averse and a desire for less while pleasure creates enticement and a desire for more.
-The Buddha is spot-on when he said aversion and desire are really the main sources of suffering.
-Every aversion or desire that is reinforced creates deeper grooves.
-This becomes the pattern for our behaviour and it is behaviour that creates the subsequent suffering.
+The Buddha is spot-on when he said aversions and desires are really the main sources of suffering.
+Every aversion or desire that is reinforced creates deeper grooves of samskaras.
+This becomes the pattern for our behaviour, the volitions behind how we act and isn’t it true?
+It’s behaviour that creates subsequent suffering.

 Our thought patterns are almost always based on likes and dislikes and the effect they create such as fear, anxiety, worry, anger, hatred, murderous thoughts, revengefulness, cravings, gluttony, lust, cunning, and more.
 They deepen and grow in strength until they become the habitual way for us to think and act and create negative karma.
 In Sanskrit, the word karma simply means ‘action’ and so karma is essentially an action that started or ‘originated’ from our intent – ill or good.
 By itself, it’s neither good nor bad.
 It is just the effect that came from an originating cause.